Topological radical of Banach module: Intoduction

-On the other hand, the notion of radical can be extended to modules.
-The radical of a unital module $X$ over unital ring is the \emph{ intersection of all maximal submodules} and the \emph{ union of all small submodules} (the notation is $\rad X$).
-Note that for an element $r$ of a ring $A$, $Ar$ is small iff $1+ar$ is invertible for every $a$.
-The pure algebraic notion of the radical of a module is useful in Banach Module Theory only in particular cases, for example for finitely-generated modules \cite{Ar3}.
-In general, neither maximal submodules nor small submodules in a Banach module need to be closed.
+On the other hand, it is well known that the notion of radical can be extended to modules.
+The radical of a unital module $X$ over a unital ring is the \emph{intersection of all maximal submodules} and coincides with the \emph{union of all small submodules} (the notation is $\rad X$).
+Note that for an element $r$ of a ring $A$, the submodule $Ar$ is small iff $1+ar$ is invertible for every $a$.
+The pure algebraic notion of radical of a module is useful in Banach Module Theory only in particular cases, for example, for finitely-generated modules~\cite{Ar3}.
+In general, neither a maximal submodule nor a small submodule in a Banach module need not be closed.
 But then again we can not restrict ourselves to some classes of closed submodules because submodules of the form $A\cdot x$ (that are potentially not closed) play an important role in the basic theory of module radicals.
-As we see below the right way is to consider ranges of bounded modules morphisms as an intermediate class between closed submodules and all submodules.
-But it is seems more appropriate from both ideological and technical points of view to work with morphisms themselves instead of their ranges.
+As we see below the right way is to consider ranges of bounded module morphisms as an intermediate class between closed submodules and all submodules.
+But it is seems more appropriate from the ideological and the technical points of view to work with morphisms themselves instead of their ranges.

-In this article we introduce the concept of \emph{topological radical} of a Banach module.
-This closed submodule have two description: as the intersection of ranges of maximal contractive monomorphism (from outside) or as the union of ranges of small morphisms (from inside).
+In this article we introduce a concept of \emph{topological radical} of a Banach module.
+This closed submodule has two descriptions: as the intersection of ranges of maximal contractive monomorphisms (from the outside) or as the union of ranges of small morphisms (from the inside).

+The author would like to thank the referee for the valuable comments which helped to improve the manuscript.